-If you want to get started, please get in touch here and we can book a time that suits you – either a phone call information session or a face to face meeting (which doesn’t cost anything for you).
+If you want to get started, please get in touch here and we can either book a phone call information session or a face to face meeting at no cost to you.

 Further reading for Home Buyers…

-- 🏡 And don’t forget the costs of buying which we covered in detail here.
+- 🏡 And don’t forget the hidden costs of buying which we cover in detail here.